-We were late getting any amount of snow here in Nova Scotia but then the weather gods made up for it.
+We were late getting any amount of snow here in Nova Scotia this year but then the weather gods made up for it.
 We’ve had soooo much snow!
 I think it has snowed about six thousand times (give or take a bit).
 That, combined with all of our family being sick at some time or another during these storms, meant that today we deserved a treat.

 Our back deck is on the second level of the house with no steps to the ground so it hasn’t been touched at all.
 We decided to take advantage of the three feet of snow to fill up a big bowl of fresh powder and enjoy some snow ice cream after a little winter fun.

 Miss M is allergic to milk so she has never had real ice cream and was very excited about this.